-A recognized expert on Russia, U.S.-Russia relations, and American foreign policy around the world, Michael McFaul helps audiences understand our new Cold War with Russia, the historical origins and contemporary consequences of Trump’s worldview, and Putin’s interference in the 2016 presidential election: fact and fiction.
+A recognized expert on Russia, U.S.-Russia relations, great power competition, and American foreign policy around the world, Michael McFaul helps audiences understand the war in Ukraine, the new Cold War with Russia and lessons from the Cold War for managing great power competition with China and Russia today.

 The Putin Files: Michael McFaul